INDIVIDUALIZED PEER SUPPORT

 Help a participant find resources for harm reduction, detox, treatment, family support and education, local or online support groups; or help a participant create a change plan to recover on their own.

-Peer support specialists also work with individuals beyond recovery initiation through stabilization and into recovery maintenance.
+Peer support specialists also work with individuals beyond recovery initiation through stabilization and recovery maintenance.
 They function as a guide to help with decision-making and support steps toward recovery.
 Certified peer support specialists do not provide clinical services — (primary treatment for addiction, diagnosis) and recognize that there are many pathways to recovery.

 Enroll at The PIER Community Center | 859.547.6539

-The PIER Recovery Community Center does not provide treatment services, clinical support services, recommendations for specific programs or providers, diagnose, or referrals to clinicians or treatment facilities.
+The PIER Recovery Community Center does not provide treatment services, clinical support services, recommendations for specific programs or providers, diagnosis, or referrals to clinicians or treatment facilities.
 We do not have clinicians available on-hand.
 If you are in crisis and need help right away, please dial 911 or visit your nearest emergency room.

 Please report any problems with the website and give us feedback at firstname.lastname@example.org